Cgsanchez92626/CSREI-API/README.md

 Uses cors for ensuring request are only allowed to come from the specific origin Auth routes are provived for authentication and refreshing the token, set in the frontend to occur every 5 minutes. uses bcryptjs - to encrypt password in the DB for security reasons.
+Uses cors - Cross-Origin Resource Sharing needed since backend-frontend are hosted on different domains or ports.
+It allows your backend to specify who can access its resources.
-It defines the models for 3 data collections, several validation rules have been defined at the application and at the DB layer to ensure the quality of the data entered.
+Use of dotenv - to use variables to define protected data/credential It defines the models for 3 data collections, several validation rules have been defined at the application and at the DB layer to ensure the quality of the data entered.
 Uses seed data to load the 3 collections and establish referential integrity across the 3 collections